T0fuHasuu/UBRU/Web_Development/week8_prototype/README.md

     * set FLASK_APP=server.py
     * Create server.py outside venv
     * Use bootstrap by using Link & Script
+    * Use google font for better cloud hosting fonts
     * Do use jinja Ex. {{}}

+# Functioning :

+    * server.py act as the backend
+    * templates are where html and style located
+    * using route as the url sub
+    * layout are the mother and the rest are child extended
+    * update is to update the team name
+    * delete is to delete the team
+    * Learn what is GET and POST requests
+    * In an index there should atleast title and content